BlogHealthcare Automation

 Artificial intelligence (AI) and automation are rapidly transforming the healthcare landscape, especially within revenue cycle management.
 Healthcare organizations must contend with vast amounts of data, and these technologies provide much-needed relief.

 About 80% of healthcare executives are increasing spending on IT and software due to the rise of AI technologies, including AI-based tools like generative AI.
 These powerful tools help healthcare providers improve efficiency, optimize workflows, and minimize errors.
-They are particularly helpful in areas like:
+They are particularly helpful in RCM areas like:

-• Patient registration and eligibility verification.
+- Patient registration and eligibility verification

 2. The Rise of Value-Based Care Models